Sutton Foster: 2015-present: Younger, London debut, and Broadway return

 From July through October 2021, Foster made her London theatre debut reprising her role as Reno Sweeney in Anything Goes at the Barbican Theatre, earning rave reviews from British critics.
 For her performance, Foster was nominated for the Laurence Olivier Award for Best Actress in a Musical.
 The production was broadcast in UK cinemas on 28 November and 1 December 2021.
 The recorded performance also played at US cinemas on March 27 and 30, 2022, and later aired on the PBS series Great Performances.

 In October 2021, Foster published a memoir, Hooked, in which she opens up about how she used crafts, specifically cross-stitching, collaging and crocheting, to get through significantly challenging milestones in her life.
 She shares how using crafts as creative outlets helped her deal with painful experiences in her life and remain present and resilient.
 In 2019, she crocheted an octopus toilet paper cover for Younger costar Hilary Duff's wedding.

 In December 2021, she returned to Broadway, starring as Marian Paroo opposite Hugh Jackman as Harold Hill in a revival of The Music Man.
 For her performance, Foster received her seventh nomination for the Tony Award for Best Actress in a Musical and also won the Drama League Award for Distinguished Performance.
 The production played its final performance on January 15, 2023.
 As of March 2023, she is currently on the faculty of Ball State University as an instructor of theatre, focusing on internships.
 In February 2024, she replaced Annaleigh Ashford in the Broadway revival of Sweeney Todd: The Demon Barber of Fleet Street as Mrs. Lovett.
 She starred in the production for a 12-week limited engagement opposite Aaron Tveit as Todd.
 Foster starred as Princess Winnifred in a concert production of Once Upon a Mattress as part of the New York City Center Encores! series.
-In May 2024, it was announced that the production would transfer to Broadway's Hudson Theatre for a limited engagement lasting from July through November with an additional four-week engagement playing at the Ahmanson Theatre in Los Angeles in December.
+In May 2024, it was announced that the production would transfer to Broadway's Hudson Theatre for a limited engagement lasting from July through November, with an additional four-week engagement playing at the Ahmanson Theatre in Los Angeles in December.
 Foster's performance earned her a nomination for the Drama Desk Award for Outstanding Lead Performance in a Musical.
+She is currently set to star in a stage musical adaptation of Coal Miner's Daughter.